Copanies/Copany/supabase/functions/update-copany-hot-score/README.md

-# Supabase Edge Function: Update Discussion Hot Score
+# Supabase Edge Function: Update Copany Hot Score

-This Edge Function is used to periodically update the hot score of discussions.
+This Edge Function is used to periodically update the hot score of copany.

 ## Features

 - **Automatic Scheduling**: Executes daily automatically
-- **Smart Update**: Only updates discussions that haven't been updated for more than 8 hours
+- **Smart Update**: Only updates copany that haven't been updated for more than 8 hours
 - **Automatic Calculation**: Triggers database triggers to automatically recalculate hot_score
-- **Error Handling**: Failure of a single discussion does not affect others
+- **Error Handling**: Failure of a single copany does not affect others
 - **Detailed Logging**: Provides complete execution logs

 ## Deployment Steps